davidtavarez/davidtavarez.github.io/_posts/2019-06-02-reverse-brute-for-attack-owaspray.md

 description: "How to use OWAspray.py to hack into Outlook Web App?"
 ---

 Weak passwords are still a thing.
-I've being worried about this for a while.
+I've been worried about this for a while.
 Weak passwords aren't new and we should pay attention to this since a malicious person can go further from a compromised account.
 In only 5 minutes anybody can access to a network and move laterally once inside.
-As a Proof of Concept I did publish a simple Python script called [OWAspray.py](https://github.com/davidtavarez/owaspray) to test the top 10 worst password we possibly could find.
+As a Proof of Concept I published a simple Python script called [OWAspray.py](https://github.com/davidtavarez/owaspray) to test the top 10 worst passwords we possibly could find.

-First, we're going to collect some emails using [theHavester](https://github.com/laramies/theHarvester); theHarvester is a very simple, yet effective tool designed to be used in the early stages of a penetration test.
-Use it for open source intelligence gathering and helping to determine a company's external threat landscape on the internet.
+First, we're going to collect some emails using [theHarvester](https://github.com/laramies/theHarvester); theHarvester is a very simple, yet effective tool designed to be used in the early stages of a penetration test.
+Use it for open source intelligence gathering and determine a company's external threat landscape on the internet.
 Let's install it:

 ```bash
 $ git clone https://github.com/laramies/theHarvester.git